These Black Fridays Tech Sales Are Smart (And Getting Smarter)

 Top Deals:

-$94 off Dyson V11 Torque Drive (+ free shipping) at Nordstrom Rack
+$94 off Dyson V11 Torque Drive (plus free shipping) at Nordstrom Rack

 Best Bluetooth Speaker Black Friday Deals